Getting a graduate job

 - advice on funding, intellectual property, and how to create revenue from research

-office space and meeting rooms on campus, in Brighton and in Croydon, plus the ability to set up a virtual company presence.
+office space and meeting rooms on campus, Brighton and Croydon, and setting up a virtual company presence.